 Read more about TAS, which is funded through the UKRI Strategic Priorities Fund and delivered by the Engineering and Physical Sciences Research Council (EPSRC).

-Professor Hastie is joint academic lead, with Professor Yvan Petillot, of the National Robotarium and ORCA (Offshore Robotics for the Certification of Assets) Hub, a consortium of five universities led by Heriot-Watt and Edinburgh universities, which has unveiled a new method of communication that allows machines and humans to speak the same language and understand each other’s actions in real time.
+Professor Hastie is joint academic lead, with Professor Yvan Petillot, of the National Robotarium.
+A key strategic project within this centre of excellence is ORCA (Offshore Robotics for the Certification of Assets) Hub, which is working with industry partners to develop solutions to improve safety offshore, for example, using underwater robots to work remotely on offshore windfarms and tidal turbines.
+This has unveiled a new method of communication that allows machines and humans to speak the same language and understand each other's actions in real time.

 Named MIRIAM (Multimodal Intelligent inteRactIon for Autonomous systeMs), this is a significant breakthrough that enables people to work with autonomous robots.
 This is to be used by the original OGRIP (Offshore Ground Robotics Industrial Pilot) robot developed by Total E&P UK, Austrian tech firm Taurob and the Aberdeen-based Oil and Gas Technology Centre (OGTC).
 OGRIP is designed to support exploration and production operations in increasingly harsh and challenging conditions, including extreme cold, arid climates and isolated locations.